 Will I need to stay in the hospital after the procedure?

 Septoplasty is an outpatient procedure that does not require you to stay in the hospital after the surgery.
-A couple of hours after the surgery, you will be discharged to go home with certain precautions and rules to facilitate the wound healing process.
+You will be discharged to go home when you have fully woken up from your anaesthetic.

 Can my voice change after the septoplasty procedure?

-Nasal obstruction due to septal deviation and turbinate hypertrophy can affect the voice negatively.
-Undergoing septoplasty with turbinoplasty can improve your voice by affecting the nasal resonance of the voice.
+Nasal obstruction due to septal deviation and turbinate hypertrophy can affect the voice.
+Undergoing septoplasty with turbinoplasty can change your voice by affecting the nasal resonance of the voice.

 What is the difference between rhinoplasty and septoplasty?

-Septoplasty is a medical procedure done due to the physical side effects of nasal septal deviation with the purpose of correcting the deviation.
-It helps you breathe properly and get rid of the nasal obstruction.
+Septoplasty is a medical procedure performed to correct the physical side effects of nasal septal deviation with the purpose of correcting the deviation.
+It helps you breathe better by removing the nasal obstruction.

-Rhinoplasty on the other hand is a cosmetic procedure that allows patients to change the symmetry, and size of their nose, hence improving the appearance of the nose.
+Rhinoplasty on the other hand is a cosmetic procedure that allows patients to change the symmetry, size and shape of their nose, hence improving the appearance of the nose.

 Both of the procedures can be performed at the same time if you suffer from septal deviation and are dissatisfied with the appearance of your nose.